-Academic and Career Planning is for every child grades 6-12.
+Academic and Career Planning is for every Wisconsin student.
 This also includes students with disabilities who have Individualized Education Programs (IEP)/Post-secondary Transition Plans (PTP), as well as students with Section 504 Accommodation Plans, English Language Learners, students who are Gifted and or Talented, students who are homeless, and students considered neglected and delinquent (DPI, 2016).

 Who is responsible for Academic and Career Planning?

 Administrators, teachers, counselors, parents, and community members are collaboratively responsible for implementing and facilitating an ACP program throughout their district.
 A team approach is necessary to include a variety of stakeholders taking part to create a seamless process for every learner, every year.
 Wisconsin school boards are also partners in ACP.
 Under Wis.
 Stat. § 115.28(59)(b) every school board will ensure that it is “providing academic and career planning services to pupils enrolled in grades 6 to 12 in the school district” (DPI, 2016).

 CESA 11 is a proud partner in Academic and Career Planning in Wisconsin.
 CESA supports all 39 of its member districts through customized support in the development of ACP professional development plans and networking opportunities.
 Districts are supported in the initiative through access to educational resources created and customized by CESA 11 Educational Consultants.

 CESA #11 SCHOOL DISTRICTS

 Amery • Baldwin-Woodville • Barron • Birchwood • Boyceville • Cameron • Chetek Weyerhaeuser • Clayton • Clear Lake • Colfax